 What Singapore will not let in — full stop

-These items are prohibited regardless of what you paid for them, how long you've owned them, or what your origin country permits.
-Do not pack them.
+These items are prohibited regardless of what you paid for them, how long you've owned them, or what your home country permits.
+Don't pack them.

 - Recreational drugs of any kind